 On the rear panel, you will find the power switch, and the AC mains inlet on a standard IEC "C14" connector.
+The SUBWAY D-800+ contains an auto-ranging universal power supply that can take anywhere between 100-120 volts & 220-240 volts AC, 50/60Hz without the need for a fuse change.
+This feature makes these amps ideal for the international touring musician who plays in a variety of global regions.
+The only thing necessary to make the amp work is a correct power (mains) cable that matches the power source.
 It is important for the mains power to be grounded/earthed for safety as well as EMC/EMI reasons.

-Next are parallel connected NL-4 SpeakOn[TM] connectors, which are wired with the amplifier positive to terminal "1+" and the amplifier negative to terminal "1-".
+Next are parallel connected NL-4 SpeakOnTM connectors, which are wired with the amplifier positive to terminal "1+" and the amplifier negative to terminal "1-".
 All cables with NL-2 connectors (2 pole) will be wired this way.
+There is an IMPEDANCE SELECTOR switch provided to properly match the power amplifier to the load.
+When driving a load less than 4 ohms (like 2.66 ohms or 2 ohms), set the impedance switch to the 2 ohm position.

-The SUBWAY D-800 is equipped with a HEADPHONE output, which will drive all common headphones and IEM ear pieces between 8 and 32 ohms.
+The SUBWAY D-800+ is equipped with a HEADPHONE output, which will drive all common headphones and IEM ear pieces between 8 and 32 ohms.
 It's advisable to use caution whenever sticking a sound source in your ear as damaging volume is possible, especially when volume is factored over a long period of time.
-There is also an AUX input, this TRS jack properly sums left and right channels from an MP3 player, i-device, or laptop as many of these new devices do not contain adequate build out resistors for proper summing.
-The signal injection point is right before the master volume control, you can use the player's volume control to balance the level between your bass and the playback device.
+There is a MUTE footswitch jack that mutes the signal when the tip is shorted to the sleeve.
+Note that the front panel mute switch must be in the down position for this function to operate.
+A serial master EFFECTS LOOP (SEND & RETURN), an AUX input, and a TUNER output rounds out the rear panel features.

-A feature that sets your new SUBWAY D-800 apart from the rest of the market is the inclusion of a studio grade XLR balanced DIRECT OUTPUT, complete with PRE-EQ/POST-EQ signal routing, MIC/LINE level, and pin 1 GROUND LIFT switches.
-Circuit attributes include full phantom power protection, high RFI immunity and tolerance to reasonable ground potential differences.
+A feature that sets your new SUBWAY D-800+ apart from the rest of the market is the inclusion of a studio grade XLR balanced DIRECT OUTPUT, complete with PRE-EQ/POST-EQ signal routing switch, MIC/LINE level switch, and pin 1 GROUND LIFT switch.
+Circuit attributes include full phantom power protection, high RFI immunity and extreme tolerance to reasonable ground potential differences.